 Contact lenses are thin discs of plastic or glass that sit directly on your eye to correct vision.
 There are two types -- soft and hard, also called rigid glass permeable.

 Soft contacts, made of soft plastic, are the most popular type.
-They're more comfortable than hard contacts because they hold more water and do not touch the cornea.
+They're more comfortable than hard contacts because they hold more water and do not sit directly on the cornea.

 There are several types of soft contacts: